moonstreet/moonstreet/content/post/k3s-with-ingress.md

 ---
-title: "Install the Nginx ingress controller on K3s and deploy a web app"
+title: "Install the Nginx ingress controller on K3s - or Kind - and deploy a web app"
 date: 2020-12-26T16:33:46+01:00
 draft: false
 showShare: false
+codeMaxLines: 50
 categories:
   - Technology
 tags:
   - kubernetes
   - k3s
+  - kind
   - linux
 ---

+Here is how to quickly install Kubernetes with ingress on your laptop.
+I use this to test and create operators with the [Operator Framework](https://operatorframework.io/).
+Still learning though.

+I was first using K3s but then I discovered Kind which seems to be even faster, deployment wise.
+Also it leaves a smaller footprint because it runs in a Docker container.
+(Didn't manage to run it with podman yet).
+So I quickly added a paragraph about Kind if you scroll down this post.

+## K3s

 When running K3s, by default Traefik is installed as an ingress controller.
 You need an ingress controller to expose (web) applications to the outside world.